sahwar/Bulogos/FOSS-LinuxManDocs-BG.md

 * Light Blue = technical notes, context, hyperlinks about the technology and its English-language text string/term & translation problems (including images and linked videos)
 * Light Green = recommended translation(s) into Bulgarian
 * Light Yellow = permitted, okay-ish translations into Bulgarian
-* Light Red = translations into Bulgarian which are NOT recommended
+* Light Red = translations into Bulgarian which are NOT recommended (including mixed stuff like "log-нете се" и „къмътва“ и „куплунг гаджет“ :P)
 * Light Purple = contributors <theircontactemail@example.com>
 [git diffs of the table]
 * Light Pink/Light Grey = hyperlinks to the specific version of TITLED (named) apps which utilize this localized translation strings (these localized translation strings), including a hyperlink to the source-template and localized-language-translation-strings.[someformat] for the hyperlinked version...